danieldiamond/gitlab-analytics/README.md

 * Ensure you have the latest version of Docker.
 This will prevent errors like `ERROR: Version in “./docker-compose.yml” is unsupported.`
 * If you're calling a new python script in your dag, ensure the file is executable by running `chmod +x your_python_file.py`.
 This will avoid permission denied errors.
 * Ensure that any new secrets added in your dag are also in `kube_secrets.py`.
 This is the source of truth for which secrets Airflow uses.
 The actual secret value isn't stored in this file, just the pointers.
+* If your images are outdated, use the command `docker pull <image_name>` to force a fresh pull of the latest images.

 #### Python Housekeeping